pingcap/docs/tidb-cloud/integrate-tidbcloud-with-zapier.md

 Go to [TiDB Cloud App on Zapier](https://zapier.com/apps/tidb-cloud/integrations).
 Choose a template and click **Try it**.
 Then you will enter the editor page.

-Here we use `Add new Github global events to TiDB rows` template as an example.
-It will add a new row into TiDB Cloud cluster when a new global event is created on GitHub.
+In this tutorial, we use the **Add new Github global events to TiDB rows** template as an example.
+In this workflow, every time a new global event is created on GitHub, Zapier adds a new row to your TiDB Cloud cluster.

 ## Step 2: Set up the trigger